SirPepe/ornament/Readme.md

   // Transforms values that were accepted by validate() into the proper type by
   // eg. clamping numbers, normalizing strings etc.
   transform: (this: T, value: IntermediateValue) => Value;
-  // Turns IDL attribute values into content attribute values (strings), thereby
+  // Turns DOM property values into content attribute values (strings), thereby
   // controlling the attribute representation of an accessor together with
   // updateContentAttr().
 Must never throw, defaults to the String() function
   stringify: (this: T, value: Value) => string;